List of Naruto characters: Kurama

 Kurama (九喇嘛), often called the Nine-Tails (九尾の妖狐, Kyūbi no Yōko), is the most powerful of the Tailed Beasts.
 Used by Madara in his attempt to wipe out Konohagakure at the time of its foundation, Kurama is defeated and sealed within Hashirama's wife and then transferred to Kushina Uzumaki two generations later.
 Through Obito's scheme, Kurama is released and attacks Konohagakure before being stopped by the Fourth Hokage Minato Namikaze, who seals the fox's Yin half within himself.
 Following this, Minato and Kushina sacrifice themselves to seal the weakened Yang Kurama within their son, Naruto Uzumaki, twelve years before the series' start.
 Throughout the series, Naruto tries to harness Kurama's immense chakra to perform several jutsu that would normally be impossible for a shinobi of his age.
 But Naruto soon learns that relying too much on Kurama's power would allow the fox to impose its will over its host to the point of breaking the seal.
 Naruto eventually takes control of the fox's chakra with help from an imprint of Kushina.

 During Naruto's fight against Obito, seeing its host's resolve to save the other Tailed Beasts, Kurama befriends Naruto by allowing him to achieve Tailed Beast Mode.
 Eventually, as Kurama is extracted from Naruto, the Tailed Beast tells Gaara how to save Naruto's life by transferring Yin Kurama from Minato into Naruto.
 Kurama is later returned to its Jinchuriki's body and becomes whole again as it reunites with its Yin counterpart.
+During the events of Boruto, Kurama convinces Naruto to use Baryon Mode in the fight against Isshiki, which results in Kurama ceasing to exist with Naruto rendered a normal human.
+But due to his nature as a Tailed Beast, Kurama eventually reconstitutes within the body of Himawari Uzumaki as she becomes his new Jinchuriki.

 Kishimoto was mainly inspired to create Kurama based on the character with the same name from the manga series YuYu Hakusho.
 The inclusion of the fox spirit was also inspired by Godzilla.
-During the events of Boruto, Kurama sacrifices himself to enable Naruto to battle Isshin.

 In the Japanese anime, Kurama's voice actor is Tesshō Genda, and in the English adaptation, he is voiced by Paul St. Peter.